isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Inquiring through Dialogue in English Language Classrooms (Primary and Secondary).md

 ---
 ### Overview

-In the SFEd courses on Inquiry-Based Learning (IBL), you will:
+In the SFEd courses on Inquiry-Based Learning (IBL) to enable students to become inquirers who explore, discover, make real-world connections and problem-solve in EL Classrooms, you will:

 *   actively inquire into: